tereom/tereom_site/content/teaching/est-mult/index.md

 title = "Multivariate Statistics (spanish)"

 # Date this page was created.
-date = 2015-04-27T00:00:00
+date = 2019-11-27T00:00:00

 # Project summary to display on homepage.
-summary = "I taught a course in Multivariate Statistics (covering Bayesian Networks, Markov Random Fields HMMs, hierarchical models,..) for the master program in Data Science  at ITAM.
+summary = "In 2014 and 2015, I taught a course in Multivariate Statistics (covering Bayesian Networks, Markov Random Fields HMMs, hierarchical models,..) for the master program in Data Science  at ITAM.
 Felipe González and I developed the syllabus and the class notes.
 I am in the process of updating the course resources, [here](https://est-mult.netlify.com) is the course site and [here](https://github.com/tereom/est-multivariada) is a Github repository with class notes."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`